brcnitk/GEC-Chamarajanagar/README.md

 ## Equations in LaTeX

 ## Algorithms in LaTeX
--LaTex supports various algorithm pakages ,which help in creating different style algorithms.
+ - LaTex supports various algorithm pakages ,which help in creating different style algorithms.
--The section provides introductions to various packages supported by LaTex and examples.
+ - The section provides introductions to various packages supported by LaTex and examples.